 Enter the zoo at the Connecticut Avenue entrance; you’ll be right by the Education Building, where you can pick up a map and find out about feeding times and any special activities.
 Note: From this main entrance, you’re headed downhill; the return uphill walk can prove trying if you have young children and/or it’s a hot day.
 Unfortunately, waiting for families at the bottom of the hill is the Kids’ Farm with ducks, chickens, goats, cows, and miniature donkeys, plus a vegetable garden and pizza sculpture.
 Let’s face it: You might not get that far.
 But just in case, keep in mind that the zoo rents strollers, and that snack bars and ice-cream kiosks are scattered throughout the park.
-Easier still: Simply catch the shuttle that loops continuously from top to bottom and back.

 The zoo animals live in large, open enclosures—simulations of their natural habitats—along easy-to-follow paths.
 The Olmsted Walk winds from the zoo’s Connecticut Avenue entrance all the way to the zoo’s end, at Rock Creek Park.
 Stemming off the central Olmsted Walk is the Asia Trail, which takes you past sloth bears, those frolicking giant pandas, fishing cats, clouded leopards, and small-clawed otters.
 You can’t get lost, and it’s hard to miss a thing.

 Moving on from there takes you to the American Trail.
 Located dead center in the zoo, the American Trail is home to animals native to the United States and Canada that were once in danger of becoming extinct.
 Bald eagles, ravens, seals, sea lions, gray wolves, beavers, and river otters are among the creatures living here.
-An artificial tidal pool is now part of the display, and visitors are welcome to dip their toes in and touch model sea creatures.

 I also recommend Amazonia, where you can hang out and observe enormous 7-foot-long arapaima fish and itty-bitty red-tailed catfish, and look for monkeys hiding in the 50-foot-tall trees.